Part 5 – The Applications Process

-- It is particularly important that all applications include comprehensive and accurate income and expenditure totals for all eligible participants.
+- It is particularly important that all applications include comprehensive and robust income and expenditure totals for all eligible participants, although it is appreciated that in pump-primer applications, figures may be estimates.
 It must include the total of the expected personal contributions from all entitled (Reserve or Cadet) expedition members.

 - The Ulysses Trust does not, as a rule, support competitive sports, package holidays, or expeditions whose principal objective is to fundraise for other charities.
 The Applications Committee will however consider exceptions where the challenge or adventurous component justifies this.